Nobody Runs Forever: Production

 In August 1966 Cleary said Frank Sinatra was interested in buying the film rights.
 Film rights were sold in December 1966.
+Finance came from the Rank Organisation and America's ABC network.

-Filmed in Australia and London, this was the last big-screen appearance of Franchot Tone, who plays the American ambassador.
+Filmed in London, this was the last big-screen appearance of Franchot Tone, who plays the American ambassador.
 Rod Taylor has a rare opportunity to play an Australian, even though it was his native land.
 Taylor's unsophisticated integrity is contrasted with the London diplomatic scene throughout the film.

 Taylor accepted the role on the proviso he could rewrite some of the script.
 In particular, the opening scene where Scobie Malone arrests Jacko (Charles Tingwell) is Rod's work.

 Ralph Thomas later said "I was a hired hand" on the film; "It was ok".

 Differences from novel

 There were several key changes from the novel, including: